Recommended hardware for System Center Configuration Manager

 Disk space: 500 MB available disk space, with 5 GB recommended for the Configuration Manager client cache.
 Less disk space is required if you use customized settings to install the Configuration Manager client:

 Use the CCMSetup command-line property /skipprereq to avoid installing files that the client doesn't require.
 For example, run CCMSetup.exe /skipprereq:silverlight.exe if the client doesn't use the Application Catalog.
+Starting in Configuration Manager 1802, Silverlight is no longer automatically installed.

 Use the Client.msi property SMSCACHESIZE to set a cache file that is smaller than the default of 5120 MB.
 The minimum size is 1 MB.
 For example, CCMSetup.exe SMSCachesize=2 creates a cache that is 2 MB in size.